rnjhnd/vending-machine-state-pattern/README.md

   - Include attributes for item inventory and balance.
   - Remove state-specific logic from the VendingMachine class.
   - Introduce a reference to the current VendingMachineState object.
-  - Delegate actions like selectItem, insertCoin, dispenseItem, and setOutOfOrder to the current state object through its corresponding methods.
+  - Delegate actions like selectItem, insertCoin, dispenseItem, and setOutOfOrder to the current state object through its corresponding methods.<br><br>

 ### UML Class Diagram
 ![UML Class Diagram](https://github.com/user-attachments/assets/5d51adf2-3762-41c0-80a8-62c9add2181e)